Friday, September 13, 2024

 However, in recent years, Boeing transports have become more problematical, and they don’t make bombers anymore (the last being the B-1B actually built by North American Rockell, whom Boeing bought).

 Most folks are aware of the serious troubles with the late-model B-737MAX series.
 They might not be aware of troubles with the B-777-9 certification, the serious quality issues plaguing B-787 Dreamliner assembly, and the KC-46 tanker (based on the B-767) that could not effectively serve as a tanker for 2 years after entering service.
+We will see how the earlier 737 models work out as the new Navy P-8 patrol plane (update 9-20-2024).

 These troubles (and the SLS rocket that is too expensive to use, plus the failure-prone Starliner) emerged after Boeing absorbed its last transport competitor, McDonnell-Douglas, and a merged corporate management regime took over.
 The new regime bragged about converting the company from a quality product producer, to one that maximized shareholder value.
-They also moved headquarters away from where engineering was done, finally to Virginia, to better lobby Congress.
+They also moved headquarters away from where engineering was done, to Chicago (update 9-20-2024), finally to Virginia, to better lobby Congress.

 All this shows in the stock price history plotted over time.
-Growth in stock price mostly surged after the new regime took over, punctuated primarily by the covid-induced downturn that affected everybody.
+Growth in stock price mostly surged after the new regime took over, punctuated primarily by the Covid-induced downturn that affected everybody.
 Clearly, money matters, but lives do not, not anymore!
 And that simply cannot be tolerated in a manufacturer of aircraft, or spacecraft!

 There are some regulators who need to account for letting this happen!